fluent/website/config.rst

 Configuration File
 ========================

-The configuration file is required for Fluentd to operate properly.
-It allows the user to control the input and output behavior of Fluentd.
-This document describes the format of the file.
+The configuration file allows the user to control the input and output behavior of Fluentd by (1) selecting input and output plugins and (2) specifying the plugin parameters.
+The file is required for Fluentd to operate properly.

 The configuration file is located at $install_prefix/etc/fluent/fluent.conf.
 If the file does not exist, the user must create it using the following commands::

     $ sudo fluentd --setup /etc/fluent
     $ edit /etc/fluent/fluent.conf

-The configuration file must include both **<source>** directives and **<match>** directives.
+The configuration file must include the following:

+1. **<source>** directives which determine the input sources
+2. **<match>** directives which determine the output destinations.

+This document describes the format of the file.

 .. contents::
    :backlinks: none